Parental Rights and Objecting to the Termination of Your Rights (Both Mom & Dad) in a NJ Adoption

 to schedule a consultation about your particular needs.
 He welcomes your calls and inquiries and you’ll find him easy to talk to and very approachable.

-The Rights of Birth Fathers Are One of the Most Complicated Area of Adoption Law
+The Rights of Birth Fathers Are One of the Most Complicated Areas of Adoption Law

 By law, in New Jersey both parents must consent to a child’s adoption.
 However, if the biological father is absent, his identity unknown, he is not told about the pregnancy or he doesn’t object to the adoption, then the adoption can proceed and his parental rights terminated.
 NJ has created two classifications for birth fathers in adoption cases: Marital (presumed father) and non-marital (also known as the “alleged” father).
 Each has different rights, responsibilities and proofs in a contested and non-contested adoption case.